 For the time being, there are no dire changes that a practice listing manager needs to handle.
 However, to make the most out of your Google business listing, you should optimize each feature to its fullest extent.

-Trust your local SEO and Google business optimization in the hands of professionals.
+Trust your local SEO and GBP optimization in the hands of professionals.
 After all, local visibility is vital for all types of businesses, especially healthcare practices.
 At Surgeon’s Advisor, our team can fully optimize your medical practice listing on Google to get the number of interactions and visits you need!

 Contact us today by filling out our contact form below!
 Our skilled team will be happy to help boost your rankings and dominate your local market.